Thomas University

 Thomas University is a private university in Thomasville, Georgia.
-It offers associate, bachelor, and master's degrees.
+It offers associate, bachelor's, and master's degrees.

 History

 The main building and grounds were originally a portion of Birdwood Plantation, the winter house of W. Cameron Forbes, U.S. Ambassador to Japan from 1930 to 1932 and Governor General of the Philippines from 1909 to 1913.

-The Primitive Baptist Church purchased the property in 1949 and chartered Birdwood Junior College in 1950.
+The Primitive Baptist Church purchased the property in 1949 and chartered "Birdwood Junior College" in 1950.
 Classes began in 1954 with nine students, and in 1956, three of these students became the first graduates.
-In 1976, the Primitive Baptists relinquished control, and the name was changed to Thomas County Community College.
+In 1976, the Primitive Baptists relinquished control, and the name was changed to "Thomas County Community College".

 In 1979, the college became non-sectarian, private, and independent.
-In 1986, the name was changed to Thomas College, and in 1988, the first four-year degree was offered.
+In 1986, the name was changed to "Thomas College", and in 1988, the first four-year degree was offered.

 In December 1998, Thomas College received approval from the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to move from Level II to Level III status, allowing Thomas College to offer graduate degrees.

-In January 2000, Thomas College changed its name to Thomas University.
+In January 2000, Thomas College changed its name to "Thomas University".
 In the fall of 2013, Smith-Bonvillian Hall, TU's newest academic building, opened on the Forbes Campus.
 The 19,000 square-foot building includes a state-of-the-art tiered classroom, faculty offices, and additional classrooms.
 In the fall of 2012, Thomas University opened its Magnolia Campus, which is located at the corner of Pinetree Boulevard and Magnolia Street in Thomasville about one mile from the main campus.
 The Magnolia Campus includes TU's gymnasium and new Student Life Center, which is home to the fitness center and athletic training room.

 In December 2016, Southern Association of Colleges and Schools Commission on Colleges (SACSOC) placed Thomas University under Warning Status, despite having its accreditation reaffirmed.